-North Korea's operational environment is among the riskiest in the world.
-Government efforts to introduce more market-oriented policies have consistently stalled or have been suspended.
-Physical infrastructure is poor outside the capital, and substantial improvement is unlikely even in special economic zones.
-International sanctions because of North Korea's nuclear and missile programmes will pose growing obstacles to foreign businesses in the one-year outlook.
-All labour is controlled by the government, adding withdrawal of workers to the risk of arbitrary seizure of assets, as happened in the Kaesong Industrial Zone in April 2013 and February 2016.
+North Korea is among the countries with the highest operational risk scores.
+Government efforts to introduce more market-oriented policies have consistently stalled or been suspended.
+Despite ongoing construction, mainly in the capital Pyongyang, physical infrastructure is poor and substantial improvement is unlikely, including in special economic zones.
+International sanctions because of North Korea's nuclear and missile programmes will likely continue to hinder foreign investment or operations beyond the one-year outlook.
+All labour is controlled by the government, posing the risk of withdrawal of workers in addition to the arbitrary seizure of assets, as happened in the Kaesong Industrial Zone in April 2013 and February 2016.

 There are no known domestic or transnational terrorist groups in North Korea.
-However, the government has sponsored terrorism in the form of kidnapping foreigners (such as Japanese citizens from Japan in the 1970s) or attacks on mainly South Korean targets.
-The assassination of the North Korean leader's half-brother in Malaysia in February 2017 was most likely carried out by a state actor such as North Korea.
-The North Korean government and military support terrorism internationally by selling technology, training, and weapons to state and non-state actors, including chemical weapons to the Syrian government and small-arms and anti-tank weapons to groups, including Hamas in the Middle East.
+The government sponsored terrorism in the form of kidnapping foreigners (such as Japanese citizens from Japan in the 1970s) or attacks on South Korean targets.
+The assassination of the North Korean supreme leader's half-brother in Malaysia in February 2017 was most probably carried out by a state actor, which is most likely to be North Korea.
+The North Korean government and military support terrorism internationally by selling technology, training, and weapons to state and non-state actors, including chemical weapons to the Syrian government and small-arms and anti-tank weapons to militant groups, including Hamas.

 North Korea's ubiquitous and strict domestic security and intelligence services minimise the risk of social unrest.
-Most people with strong anti-government leanings are more likely to attempt to leave North Korea rather than rebel.
-Food or fuel shortages are the most probable trigger for protests, but these will probably be sparsely attended because of the severe reaction by security forces.
+Most people with strong anti-government leanings are more likely to attempt to defect from North Korea rather than to rebel.
+Food or fuel shortages are the most probable trigger for protests, but these would be sparsely attended because of the severe reaction of security forces.
 They will probably use force and mass detention, if not public execution, to disperse and end any protests.
-In the long term, increasing information on South Korea will probably foment political dissatisfaction, although not enough to instigate an uprising.
+During the long term, increasing information on South Korea will probably foment political dissatisfaction, although not enough to instigate an uprising.

 Vaccinations required to enter the country